-A version of this commentary appeared in the Globe & Mail, the Canadian Healthcare Network and the Vancouver Province
+A version of this commentary appeared in the Globe & Mail, the Canadian Healthcare Network and The Province

 As a recent Globe and Mail investigation has noted, some Canadians have had to pay extra for care that they thought would be fully covered.
 The investigation reveals how complex this set of issues can be.

 As many do not realize, Canada’s health-care system is not “public.”
 Unlike public school teachers, those providing health care are not government employees.
 What we call “public hospitals” are actually private, not-for-profit organizations.
 Canada’s system is what the OECD calls a “public contracting” model, which relies on public financing of private providers.

 Neither is there a Canadian system.
 Because health care in Canada is deemed to be under provincial jurisdiction, there is considerable variation across the country.

 However, to receive federal money, provincial insurance plans are required to fully fund all “insured services” to “insured persons.”
 For historical reasons, the definition of what qualifies as insured services is based both on being “medically necessary” and on who provides them (physicians) and where (in hospitals).
 As a result, only about 70 per cent of health care is publicly financed.